Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Health Outcome Challenges

 \subsubsection{Individual Behavior}

 Recent polls have suggested that vaccine efficacy and reactogenicity are among the most critical determinants in individual willingness to obtain a COVID-19 vaccine \cite{ho_pew}.
-Transparency in reporting real-world efficacies and side effects in various populations is imperative to ensure that individuals are willing to receive vaccines as they become more available.
-Additionally, the duration of immunity conferred by COVID-19 vaccines must be communicated to individuals to help inform their decision making behavior.
-While the CDC and several public health officials have suggested that mask-wearing and social distancing will still be needed to optimally combat disease spread even after vaccine distribution, it is likely that vaccinated individuals will be more lax in adherence to these guidelines \cite{ho_cnn,ho_cdc_freq}.
-It is therefore important that the public be kept well-informed of both the efficacy and length of immunity that they should expect to obtain following COVID-19 vaccination.
+Transparency in reporting real-world efficacies and side effects in various populations is imperative in ensuring that individuals are willing to receive vaccines as they become more available.
+Additionally, the duration of immunity conferred by vaccines must be communicated to individuals to inform behavior.
+While the CDC and Dr. Anthony Fauci have suggested that mask-wearing and social distancing will still be needed to optimally combat disease spread even after vaccine distribution, it is likely that vaccinated individuals will be laxer in adherence to these guidelines \cite{ho_cnn,ho_cdc_freq}.
+It is therefore important that the public be kept well-informed of both the efficacy and length of immunity that they should expect to obtain following vaccination.